ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/05-reporting/assignment.md

 And what we've done:

 * Created a Dashboard to monitor our ingress proxy
+* Created graphs to monitor status codes over time
 * Created a simple alert to let us know if we ever return non-200 error codes
 * Parsed the logs at ingest-time for quicker and more powerful analysis
 * Create a SLO (with alert) to let us know if we ever return a significant number of non-200 error codes over time
-* Created a Pie Graph showing errors by region
-* Created a Map to help us visually geo-locate the errors
+* Created visualizations to help us visually locate clients and errors
 * Created graphs in our dashboard showing the breakdown of User Agents
 * Created a table in our dashboard iterating seen User Agents
 * Created a nightly report to snapshot our Dashboard